Constitution Act, 1867: Nova Scotia and New Brunswick

 Section 88 simply extends the pre-union constitutions of those provinces into the post-Confederation era.

-Other
+Application of certain provisions to the provincial legislatures

 Section 90 extends the provisions regarding money votes, royal assent, reservation and disallowance, as established for the federal Parliament to the provincial legislatures but with the governor general in the role of the Queen-in-Council.

+Amendments by provincial legislatures

+Amendments can be added to the Constitution by provincial legislatures using the unilateral amending procedure set out in section 45 of the Constitution Act, 1982.
+This has been done by the provinces of Quebec (twice in 2022) and Saskatchewan (once in 2023), both relating to the autonomy of these provinces within Canadian confederation.

+Quebec

+Section 90Q was added to the Canadian Constitution by the National Assembly of Quebec passing Bill 96 in 2022, which made updates to the Charter of the French Language, entrenching French as the only official language of Québec and French as the common language of the Québec nation.

+Section 128Q was added to the Canadian Constitution by the National Assembly of Quebec passing An Act to recognize the oath provided in the Act respecting the National Assembly as the sole oath required in order to sit in the Assembly in 2022, which deleted the Oath of Allegiance to the Canadian monarch from the Oath of Office in Quebec's National Assembly.

+Saskatchewan

+Section 90S was added to the Canadian Constitution by the Saskatchewan Legislature passing the Saskatchewan First Act in 2023, which made changes to the Constitution of Saskatchewan, asserting Saskatchewan's autonomy and constitutional jurisdiction over its natural resources.

 Part VI: Division of Powers

 The powers of government are divided between the provinces and the federal government and are described in sections 91 to 95 of the act.
 Sections 91 and 92 are of particular importance, as they enumerate the subjects for which each jurisdiction can enact a law, with section 91 listing matters of federal jurisdiction and section 92 listing matters of provincial jurisdiction.
 Sections 92A and 93 and 93A are concerned with non-renewable natural resources and education, respectively (both are primarily provincial responsibilities).
 Section 94 leaves open a possible change to laws regarding property and civil rights, which so far has not been realized.
 Sections 94A and 95, meanwhile, address matters of shared jurisdiction, namely old age pensions (section 94A) and agriculture and immigration (section 95).